caddyserver/website/src/docs/markdown/automatic-https.md

 You can [customize or disable automatic HTTPS](/docs/json/apps/http/servers/automatic_https/) if necessary.

 <aside class="tip">Disabling redirects keeps the HTTPS port enabled as the default port implicitly assigned to an address.
-The HTTP port was only binded for redirects, to support connecting to both ports, you must [explicitly listen on both for an address](/docs/automatic-https#examples).</aside>
+The HTTP port is only bound for redirects and for the ACME HTTP challenge.
+If you need to serve over HTTP, you must explicitly configure Caddy to do it.
+[See the examples](/docs/automatic-https#examples).</aside>

 ## Hostname requirements